Zaid-Ajaj/the-elmish-book/chapters/commands/recursive-updates.md

 There is only one alternative to `Cmd.ofMsg`: not using this command at all inside the update function!

 There is never a good reason to use `Cmd.ofMsg` in `update` because in reality it is a command that changes the control flow of the `update` function.
-Instead of telling the Elmish runtime: "Hey, dispatch message `X` for me", you factor out the branch of of the `update` function that handles message `X` into a utility function and call that function from where you issue the command.
+Instead of telling the Elmish runtime: "Hey, dispatch message `X` for me", you factor out the branch of the `update` function that handles message `X` into a utility function and call that function from where you issue the command.

 ### Eliminating `Cmd.ofMsg` Usage